Almost everyone would like answers to some of the really tough questions life makes us ask.

 It is you who are suffering.
 Not the deceased.

-The more dependent you were on the deceased, the more the you will suffer the loss, because of the larger space in the your life that person occupied.
+The more involved or dependent you were on the deceased, the more you will suffer the loss, because of the larger space in your life that person occupied.

 It is important to remember this fact: that the suffering and mourning of death is caused by you missing them, not by them actually being gone.
 As a result, you have it within your power to overcome the grief by changing yourself and replacing the space left in your life by their departure with something new and positive.